PoliticalGraveyard.com

 Ellen Templin — of Bloomfield Hills, Oakland County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1979.
 Female.
 Still living as of 1979.

 Margaret Tenerowicz — of Wayne County, Mich.
-Married to Rudolph Gabriel Tenerowicz (brother of Anthony C. Tenerowicz).
 Republican.
-Candidate in primary for U.S. Representative from Michigan 1st District, 1956; candidate for Michigan state house of representatives 2nd District, 1966, 1968.
+Candidate for U.S. Representative from Michigan 1st District, 1956; candidate for Michigan state house of representatives 2nd District, 1966, 1968.
 Female.
 Still living as of 1968.

 Irene Tepper — of Midland, Midland County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1947; alternate delegate to Democratic National Convention from Michigan, 1948.
 Female.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Ethel Terrell (1926-1994) — of Highland Park, Wayne County, Mich.
 Born in 1926.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from 3rd Senatorial District, 1961; delegate to Democratic National Convention from Michigan, 1964; member of Michigan state house of representatives 9th District, 1979-90; defeated in primary, 1990; candidate in primary for Michigan state senate 2nd District, 1988.
+Candidate for delegate to Michigan state constitutional convention from 3rd Senatorial District, 1961; delegate to Democratic National Convention from Michigan, 1964; member of Michigan state house of representatives 9th District, 1979-90; defeated in primary, 1990; candidate for Michigan state senate 2nd District, 1988.
 Female.
 African ancestry.
 Died in 1994 (age about 68 years).
 Burial location unknown.

 Kaye Tertzag — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 8th District, 1961; circuit judge in Michigan 3rd Circuit, 1997-2001.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 8th District, 1961; circuit judge in Michigan 3rd Circuit, 1997-2001.
 Female.
 Still living as of 2001.

 Barbara Thayer — of Mt.
 Pleasant, Isabella County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1979.
 Female.
 Still living as of 1979.